-Who qualifies for unemployment in Connecticut?
+Who Can Get Unemployment in Connecticut?

 To gain a better idea of how to qualify for unemployment, you must first consider why an applicant is unemployed.
 The state of Connecticut has very specific requirements to determine who qualifies for unemployment.